-1 Please note that individuals can transition from one population to another at Potomac Center; i.e., a forensic resident can have his/her court-ordered status closed and then be admitted as part of the State Residential Center
+Please note that individuals can transition from one population to another at Potomac Center; i.e., a forensic resident can have his/her court-ordered status closed and then be admitted as part of the State Residential Center population, or a State Residential Center resident may encounter the criminal justice system and become a forensic resident.

-Pursuant to and in accordance with applicable law and regulation, admissions to State Residential Centers are determined by the Department of Health and Mental Hygiene's Deputy Secretary for DDA based on whether the individual meets applicable criteria for admission set forth in federal and state law and regulations and does not have community resources identified and/or available.
+Residential Centers are determined by the Maryland Department of Health's Deputy Secretary for DDA based on whether the individual meets applicable criteria for admission set forth in federal and state law and regulations and does not have community resources identified and/or available.
 The Deputy Secretary's decision is reviewed by an Administrative Law Judge.
 People are discharged from these facilities when DDA can attest that the plans for services following State Residential Center services are appropriate and meet the needs of the person.
 Discharge resources include the statewide network of DDA-licensed providers, the Maryland Behavioral Health Administration ("BHA") providers, and other available resources.
-For the forensic population, release from a current court-ordered commitment to a Department of Health and Mental Hygiene facility is required for discharge.
+For the forensic population, release from a current court-ordered commitment to a Maryland Department of Health facility is required for discharge.